ezwiefel/kafka-testing-producer/README.md

 # Sample Kafka Producer

 To run, put a parquet file into the 'data' folder (preferably named `sample_data.parquet`) then build the Docker container.
+The parquet file should have two columns: `id` and `data`

 `docker build -t kafka-producer .`